MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-known-issues.md

 - **Issue:** In Restricted Meetings, attendee Microphone/Camera UBAR buttons appear enabled, however Attendees Audio/Video doesn't flow into the meeting.

-- **Issue:** Selecting Room Audio has a blank UI, and it's unable to detect rooms or search on the Join screen.

 - **Issue:** Network Device Interface (NDI) streaming is still pending and will be available later this year.
-Live events present and attendee presenter and attendee are supported, however TLE Producer is not.
-Users will need to use classic Teams for TLE producer.
+Live events present and attendee presenter and attendee are supported, however TLE Producer isn't.
+Users need to use classic Teams for TLE producer.

+- **Issue:** Give and Take control not available.

+- **Issue:** Currently there's no support of Cameo rendering, Sandaout/Weatherson layout in PowerPoint Live.

+### MTMA

+- **Issues:** New tenant invitations or status may not appear or get updated in the Me control for 24 hours.
+  **Workaround:** Switch to classic Teams if you need to access that new tenant in less than 24 hours.

 ### Notifications

 - **Issue**: If a user receives a message where @mention *Everyone* is used, it shows in their feed as a personal mention.</br>
    Details: The @mention Everyone feature is still pending for this release.

+### Offline

+- **Issue:** Some offline experiences are impacted if user has poor network
+-
+### Peripherals

+- **Issue:**  BetterTogether calling and meeting support isn't available yet in new Teams.

+- **Issue:**  If an audio device is connected to a PC over native bluetooth (without a dongle), call control buttons won't sync with new Teams.

+- **Issue:** Teams button functionality (Raise Hands, Join Meeting, bring Teams app to foreground) not available.

+-  **Issue:**  Using running a side-by-side scenario may experience mute sync issues, call drops, and other syncing issues between their Peripheral and new Teams.

+- **Issue:** While casting, the include audio radio button currently doesn't transfer audio.

+- **Issue:**  Certified collaboration controller type device (that is, Presenter+) functionality unavailable.

 ### Presence